SzarR/website/docs/posts/2023/insecure-kubernetes-for-evaluation-purposes.md

 In Kubernetes, an **Ingress object** is a set of rules to route external HTTP(S) traffic to internal services within the cluster.
 These rules can include things like "send all traffic for `myapp.mydomain.com` to the `my-app` service running in k8s".
 In our context, we will have an ingress that routes `chat.domain.com` to our Rocket.Chat service so that external users can reach the UI.

 An Ingress Controller is effectively the "router" that enforces and implements any routes (Ingresses) defined.
 It is essentially a type of load balancer that can interpret the Ingress rules.
-Ingress rules are essentially useless without an Ingress Controller to enforce them.
+Ingress rules are useless without an Ingress Controller to enforce them.
 In our context, we will be leveraging Nginx as the Ingress Controller.

 To allow the outside world to reach our Nginx Ingress Controller, we will be creating a "LoadBalancer" service in Kubernetes.
 As our cluster is running in AWS, this results in an AWS Elastic Load Balancer (ELB) instance being created and used.
 The ELB distributes incoming application traffic across multiple targets, such as EC2 instances, and in this case, the NGINX Ingress Controller.